9 License Management

 Executing this command will print an offline activation request to the terminal which you should copy and paste and enter into our offline activation application or send to RStudio customer support (email@example.com).
 You will receive a reply with a file attachment that can be used to activate offline as follows:

-If you are renewing your license or want to move your license of RStudio Server to another system you can also perform license deactivation offline.
+If you are renewing your license or want to move your license of RStudio Workbench to another system you can also perform license deactivation offline.
 You can do this as follows:

 $ sudo rstudio-server license-manager deactivate-offline